nanzt/RTSEvo/README.md

 #### `Parameter Calibration.py`

-Calibrates spatial allocation module parameters for optimal model performance.
+A utility script to systematically find the optimal parameters for the spatial allocation module based on a user-defined reference year.

 **Purpose:**